viper-adnan/Warez/README.md

 **[`^        back to top        ^`](#)**

 ## VPS Hosting Providers
+- [BlueAngelHost](https://anonym.to/?https://www.blueangelhost.com/) - Ignores DMCA requests, starts with 2,50€ a month, servers are based in Sofia.
 - [CyberHour](https://anonym.to/?https://www.cyberhour.com/) - Rusian based host provider which allows Warez.
+- [FlokiNET](https://anonym.to/?https://flokinet.is/) - Designed for Whistleblower, ignores DMCA requests, starts with 2,99€ a month, servers are located in Bukarest, Reykjavik or Helsinki.
+Servers are known to be slow.
 - [Hostkey](https://anonym.to/?https://www.hostkey.com/) - Dedicated Servers & more.
+- [HostPlay](https://anonym.to/?https://www.hostplay.com/) - Russian based VPS, starting for 15,44€ a month.
 - [KnownSRV.com](https://anonym.to/?https://knownsrv.com/) - They use offshore data centers in Romania, Luxembourg and the Netherlands.
 - [NetEngi](https://anonym.to/?https://netengi.com/) - Rent professional web hosting of high quality and cheap price with cPanel.
+- [Offshore Servers](https://anonym.to/?https://www.offshore-servers.com/) - Ignores DMCA requests, no name required for the registration, starting with 8,17€ a month.
+Servers are located in Moskow or Warschau.
+- [Inferno Solutions](https://anonym.to/?https://inferno.name/) - VPS, Dedicated Server & more.
+Multiple server located around the world.
+Starts with 4,54€ a month.
+- [ProHoster](https://anonym.to/?https://prohoster.info/?partner=483528) - Provides a free domain, starts with 0,00€, multiple server locations, e.g. Moskow, New York, Amsterdam.
 - [RapidLeechHost.com](https://anonym.to/?https://www.estrowebservices.com/) - RapidLeechHost only allows warez linking on their offshore plans, using servers based in Netherlands.
 - [SporeStack](https://anonym.to/?https://sporestack.com/news/#2019-02-27) - Truly Hidden Hosting.
 - [Warez Hosting](https://anonym.to/?https://warezhosting.ru/) - Private & Anonymous VPS Hosting!